Dances with Wolves (soundtrack)

-Dances with Wolves is the original soundtrack of the 1990 Academy Award and Golden Globe-winning film Dances with Wolves produced, directed, and starring Kevin Costner.
-The original score and songs were composed and conducted by John Barry and performed by the Hollywood Studio Symphony.
+Dances with Wolves is the soundtrack to the 1990 film Dances with Wolves composed and conducted by John Barry, and performed by the Hollywood Studio Symphony.

 Basil Poledouris was originally signed on as composer, based on his work for Lonesome Dove, but left to compose Flight of the Intruder with regular collaborator John Milius.
 Barry was brought in to replace him; it was his first score in two years since taking a break due to rupturing his esophagus.
 The score has what he considered his interpretation of what Indian themes would be like.
-He prepared by listening to American Indian music, but didn't incorporate it into score, believing it should be seen through the protagonist's eyes.
-Barry and Costner both envisioned a large and romantic score due to the "feeling of space" in the film.
+Barry prepared by listening to American Indian music, but did not incorporate it into the score, believing it should be seen through the protagonist's eyes.
+Barry and director Kevin Costner both envisioned a large and romantic score due to the "feeling of space" in the film.

-John Barry won the 1991 Academy Award for Best Original Score, and the 1992 Grammy Award for Best Instrumental Composition Written for a Motion Picture or for Television.
-Barry was also nominated for the 1991 Golden Globe Award for Best Original Score (lost to the score of The Sheltering Sky) and the 1992 BAFTA Award for Best Film Music (lost to the score of Cyrano de Bergerac).
-Today, it is widely considered one of the greatest scores of all time.
+Barry won the 1991 Academy Award for Best Original Score, and the 1992 Grammy Award for Best Instrumental Composition Written for a Motion Picture or for Television.
+Barry was also nominated for the 1991 Golden Globe Award for Best Original Score and the 1992 BAFTA Award for Best Film Music.